nagasudhirpulla/taming_python/blog/skills/dbeaver.md

 sudo apt-get install dbeaver-ce
 ```
 #### Other Linux Distributions
-The DBeaver download page at https://dbeaver.io/download/ has the commands required to install in Debain based
+The DBeaver download page at https://dbeaver.io/download/ has the commands and instructions required to install in other environments also like Debian, Mac OS, RPM etc

 ### Video